Coach v. Trainer Overview

 Training mindfulness to police officers and other first responders requires keenly adept coaches and trainers and carefully crafted professional standards.
 In addition to meeting emerging professional standards for training to general populations, trainers of mindfulness to first responders must have an advanced understanding of trauma, resiliency, human performance and a strong cultural competency.

-Peer coaches have less rigorous training and subsequently have less capacity/qualifications to deliver trainings.
+Peer coaches have less rigorous training than certified trainers and subsequently have less capacity/qualifications to deliver trainings.
 Certified trainers have the foundation to do more complex trainings and design and deliver curriculums and mentor coaches.
-Both peer coaches and certified trainers are necessary for integrating mindfulness into an organization and culture in a sustainable way.
+Peer coaches are limited to micro trainings that sustain the integration of mindfulness skills inside and organization and are a key influencer to lead resiliency and performance growth.
+Together peer coaches and certified trainers create the necessary infrastructure for integrating mindfulness into an organization and culture in a sustainable way.

 Trained Peer Coach